Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-It’s time to break out the rock collection you started that one time—probably for a long-forgotten school project.
-Yep, it turns out they finally have a purpose.
+It’s time to break out the rock collection you started that one time—probably for a long-forgotten school project years ago.
+Yep, it turns out that they finally have a purpose.
 ICYMI, geodes—those super-sparkly rocks lined with crystals—are taking over the internet.
-These fashion-forward rocks have made their way into everything from home décor to nail art—and now they’re inspiring a new hair color trend.
-It’s crystal clear: Geode hair is a thing in 2017.
-Keep reading to learn all about this captivating hair color idea.
+These fashion-forward rocks have made their way into everything from home décor to nail art—and now they’re inspiring a beautiful new hair color trend.
+It’s crystal clear: Geode hair is a thing right now, and we couldn’t be more excited.
+Keep reading to learn all about this captivating hair color idea, including how to get a geode hair color and how to take care of your newly color-treated hair.

 You might be wondering how exactly a bunch of sparkly rocks can be translated into the coolest new hair color of the moment.
-Well, geode hair isn’t just any old color—rather, it’s a way to incorporate a touch of rainbow into your hair.
-Instead of coloring your entire head, hair is dyed starting at the bottom and fading upwards into your natural color.
+Well, geode hair isn’t just any old hair color—rather, it’s a way to incorporate a touch of rainbow hair color into your mane.
+Instead of coloring your entire head, though, hair is dyed starting at the bottom and fading upwards into your natural hair color.
 A few sparkling shades, typically in tones of purple and blue, are used to mimic the inside of a geode.
 Have brown hair?
-Keep in mind that your strands will need to be lightened with bleach before color is applied to your midsections and another shade applied just to the tips.
+Keep in mind that your strands will need to be lightened with bleach before permanent hair color is applied to your midsections and another shade applied just to the tips.
+That means it could take multiple sessions to achieve your desired level of geode hair—so be patient!

-Any time you color your mane, switching up your hair care routine is key.
-Follow these steps to help keep your geode hair looking and feeling its best.
+Any time you color your mane with permanent hair dye, switching up your hair careroutine is key.
+So, follow these steps to help keep your geode hair looking and feeling its best.
 Now go forth and rock your rock-inspired hair hue!

-2. Add a mask to your weekly routine.
 You may find that your color-treated hair needs a little extra conditioning from time to time.
-In that case, swap out your conditioner for a hair mask, like the L’Oréal Paris Hair Expert Color Vibrancy Intensive Ultra Recovery Mask, once or twice a week.
+In that case, swap out your conditioner for a hair mask, like the L’Oréal Paris EverPure Remedy Balm, once or twice a week.
+Apply it after shampooing, and leave it on for 3-5 minutes, then rinse out.

-3. Spritz on a glossing mist.
-Part of what makes geode hair stand out from other colorful styles is the crystal-like shimmer and shine, so go ahead and using a glossing mist, like the L’Oréal Paris Hair Expert Nutri-Gloss High Shine Glossing Mist, before styling your strands.
-Spray it evenly through dry hair, then style.
+Part of what makes geode hair stand out from other hair color trends is the crystal-like shimmer and shine, so go ahead and use a high-shine hair spray, like the L’Oréal Paris Elnett Precious Oil Satin Hairspray, to help style your strands.
+Spray it evenly through dry hair and scrunch for a slightly lived-in look, or use it as a last-step of any other hairstyles you’re working with.

-4. Book touch-ups.
 Since geode hair doesn’t color all the way to your roots, there’s no reason you won’t have to worry about super-frequent touch-ups.
-Still, you’ll want to set up follow-up appointments with your colorist to help spruce up your look as your color fades.
+Still, you’ll want to set up follow-up appointments with your colorist to help spruce up your look as your hair color fades.

-5. Style into plaits.
 Try a braided look to draw attention to your geode hair color.
-By weaving sections of your hair together, you’ll create a beautiful blending of all the different shades incorporated into your new ‘do.
+By weaving sections of your hair together, you’ll create a beautiful blending of all the different shades incorporated into your new geode hair color.
 Play with the possibilities: Fishtail, French, or waterfall braids are great options.